scastiel/book-pr/manuscript.md

 ## Review your changes from outside of your IDE {-}

 Once your PR is created, you can view all the code changes on GitHub.
-This offers a different experience compared to reviewing changes in your VS Code.
+This offers a different experience compared to reviewing changes in your IDE.
 You may identify certain issues or areas for improvement that are more challenging to identify when reviewing the entire project.

 ![](images/Screenshot_2023-10-10_at_10.16.13.png)